KILTprotocol/portablegabi-tutorial/src/6_development.md

 # Development

-If you want to help develop portablegabi we would be glad to merge your pull request.
+If you want to help develop portablegabi, we would be glad to merge your pull request.
-But first you need to set up a development environment for our project.
+But first, you need to set up a development environment for our project.
-For that start with installing the following dependencies:
+For that, start with installing the following dependencies:

 - [node](https://nodejs.org/en/) (any version starting with 10.19)
 - [yarn](https://yarnpkg.com/getting-started)
 - [go](https://golang.org/doc/install) (version 1.13 or newer)
 - [go dep](https://github.com/golang/dep)

-Make sure you [set up your](https://github.com/golang/go/wiki/SettingGOPATH) `GOPATH` and `GOBIN` directories and environment variables.
+Make sure you [set up your](https://github.com/golang/go/wiki/SettingGOPATH) `GOPATH` directory and environment variables.

-After you are done, clone the [portablegabi project](https://github.com/KILTprotocol/portablegabi) into the correct go path.
+After you are done, clone the [portablegabi project](https://github.com/KILTprotocol/portablegabi) into the correct go path:

 ```bash
 mkdir -p $GOPATH/src/github.com/KILTprotocol/